-There are no direct trains to Mission Beach, but you can take the Spirit of Queensland train to Tully (22km west of Mission Beach).
-The overnight train travels from Cairns to Brisbane returns five times per week, stopping at most towns and cities along Queensland’s East Coast.
-From Tully railway station, you can get a Greyhound bus to Mission Beach, jump in a taxi or rideshare, or organise a private transfer with your hotel or tour group.
+There are no direct trains to Mission Beach, but you can take the Spirit of Queensland's Cairns to Brisbane train via Tully (22km west of Mission Beach).
+The service runs five times per week, stopping at most towns and cities along the East Coast.

 Getting around Mission Beach